"One good song with a message can bring a point more deeply

 We, ourselves, may be composed of music.
 A U.S. geneticist, Dr. Ohno, assigned a musical note to each of the 6 amino acids that make up the DNA code.
 He then looked at the sound patterns formed by the DNA in various living things.
 Dr. Ohno found that rather than random sounds, these notes actually formed patterns that created melodies.
 In one experiment, he transcribed the "notes" of the DNA of a specific type of cancer.
 The melody, he reported, had an uncanny resemblance to a musical piece written by Chopin in the 17th century, Chopin's Funeral March.

 We believe that music also has the ability to heal on a global level.
-We hope that by spreading the vibrations of music that inspires peace, we can help to heal the world from war and destruction.
+We hope that by spreading the vibrations of peace music, we can help to heal the world from war and destruction and separation.